-If you want the kids to learn to paddle in a kayak that is easy to handle, the Best Choice Sports would be a good option.
+If you want the kids to learn to paddle in a kayak that is easy to handle, the Pelican Solo would be a good option.

 While you may not have heard of them, but they have a good lineup of recreational kayaks.
-Their Sports is an adaptation of a popular adult kayak that’s made to help kids learn to paddle.
+Their Solo is an adaptation of a popular adult kayak that’s made to help kids learn to paddle.

-The boat is only 18 pounds overall so you’ll be able to handle it quite easily.
-I do like that the seat features ample padding to help keep long paddles comfy.
+The boat is only 19 pounds overall so you’ll be able to handle it quite easily.

 Nothing is worse than getting sore after only a few minutes when you know the trip is going to take so much longer.
 Kids feel the same way, so a padded comfy seat is nothing to scoff at.

 Best For: Teaching kids to handle a kayak and one of the best kayaks for kids available!